You and I Are Polar Opposites: Plot

-Miyu Suzuki and Yusuke Tani are two high school students who are polar opposites of each other - Suzuki is an energetic and outgoing girl who tends to follow the crowd, even when she doesn't feel like doing so, while Tani is a quiet and introverted boy who bluntly speaks his mind.
-Because of this, Suzuki has grown to have a crush on Tani, but is unable to really make her feelings known to him.
-The series follows Suzuki and Tani in their developing relationship, as well as their friends' own issues.
+Miyu Suzuki and Yusuke Tani are two high school students who are polar opposites of each other — Suzuki is an energetic and outgoing girl who tends to follow the crowd, even when she doesn't feel like doing so, while Tani is a quiet and introverted boy who bluntly speaks his mind.
+Because of this, Suzuki has grown to have a crush on Tani, but is unable to really make her feelings known to him, and is unaware that Tani also has a crush on her.
+The series follows Suzuki and Tani in their developing relationship, as well as their friends' issues.